ken1286/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a Javascript library that addresses the problem of having a page that needs constant updates with new information.

 - [ ] What does it mean to _think_ in react?

+  Thinking in React means to think in terms of breaking an app down into components with a hierarchy for the components.

 - [ ] Describe state.

+  State is the mutable data that components have access to.

 - [ ] Describe props.

+  Props are immutable and are used as parameters in Functional Components to pass data.

 ## Project Set Up